 Introduction:

 The opium or poppy plant (Papaversomniferum, Papaverpaeoniflorum and Papavergiganteum) is annual herbaceous herb, 30-100 cm tall belongs to Papaveraceae family that can grow almost everywhere.
 Among these, species Papaversomniferum is most widely used species due to its lovely blossoms as well as its edible seeds (figure1 & 2).Opium poppy is native of Asia Minor and indigenous to Mediterranean region and occurs as weed in most of the countries.
-In fact opium is one of the oldestnarcotics known to men.
+In fact, opium is one of the oldestnarcotics known to men.
 It is widely cultivated in India, Australia, Burma, France, Hungary, Iran, Japan, Pakistan, Poland, Turkey, USSR andChina.The opium poppy can grow in almost all types of soil but prefers a well-drained sandy loam, rich in organic matter and other nutrient specially nitrogen.
 The seed pod of the plant is main source of latex, which is carefully graved from the bottom upward with help of sharp instruments.
-The raw opium latex cons about 25 opiate alkaloids and non-alkaloids like gum, rubber, resin, oils, pigments, meconic acid [1].
+The raw opium latex contains about 25 opiate alkaloids and non-alkaloids like gum, rubber, resin, oils, pigments, meconic acid [1].

 Fig1: Poppy plants